kusekb/COVID-19/README.md

 To install Pandas, follow this guide: https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html

+If you are on a Mac and encounter the "no module named pandas" error while trying to install, you will need to fix this by installing pyenv.
+Follow this guide for pyenv: https://github.com/pyenv/pyenv

 To install Curl on Linux (Macs come with Curl installed already), type sudo apt-get install curl